marioepugh/learning-journal/lj-day2.md

-# learning-journal
+# about-me
-My learning journal for Code 201 in July 2017
+About me project for Code 201 in July 2017
 "# LJ Code 201 - Day 2"

 Well, software development is a challenge.
 It's even more mind altering